-As climate change governments and regulatory bodies move to reduce the impact of mining operations or hydrocarbon usage through regulations or carbon taxes, these may result in increased costs of compliance and/or changes in our operations.
+As governments, and regulatory bodies move to reduce the impact of mining operations or hydrocarbon usage through regulations, or carbon taxes, these may result in increased costs of compliance and/or changes in our operations and may have an impact on the results in any published PEAs, feasibility studies and the viability of any future mining operations on the Corporation's material properties.
 There is no assurance that compliance with such regulations will not have an adverse effect on our operations and financial condition.

 Furthermore, given the evolving nature of the debate related to climate change and resulting requirements, it is not possible to predict the impact on our results of operations and financial condition.